pgRouting/workshop/docs/chapters/installation.rst

 Add pgRouting Functions to database
 -------------------------------------------------------------------------------

 Since **version 2.0** pgRouting functions can be easily installed as extension.
-This requires additionally:
+This requires:

 * PostgreSQL 9.1 or higher
-* PostGIS installed as extension
+* PostGIS 2.x installed as extension

 If these requirements are met, then open a terminal window and execute the following commands (or run these commands in pgAdmin 3: